DistributedSystemsGroup/zoe/README.rst

 - `zoe_lib`: Client-side library, contains also some modules needed by the observer and the master processes
 - `zoe_logger`: Optional Kafka producer for Docker container logs
 - `zoe_observer`: The Observer process that monitors Swarm and informs the master of various events
-- `zoe_scheduler`: The core of Zoe, the server process that listens for client requests and creates the containers on Swarm
+- `zoe_master`: The core of Zoe, the server process that listens for client requests and creates the containers on Swarm
 - `zoe_web`: The web client interface

 |Travis build| |Documentation Status| |Requirements Status|